open-mmlab/mmdetection/docs/en/tutorials/semi_det.md

 Semi-supervised object detection uses both labeled data and unlabeled data for training.
 It not only reduces the annotation burden for training high-performance object detectors but also further improves the object detector by using a large number of unlabeled data.

+A typical procedure to train a semi-supervised object detector is as below:

 - [Prepare and split dataset](#Prepare-and-split-dataset)
 - [Configure multi-branch pipeline](#Configure-multi-branch-pipeline)
 - [Configure semi-supervised dataloader](#Configure-semi-supervised-dataloader)